Setting up a Pet Hub in Your Home

 Step #8.
 Create a Streamlined System

-Another temporary step you may want to incorporate in your new pet hub is a list of steps done for any activities that involve your pet.
-This will just ensure that you learn a new series of habits that will help to keep your pet hub neat and orderly going forward.
+Another helpful area you will want to include in your new pet hub is a list of steps for any activities involving your pet.

 A few ideas are: